Chris Kyle: Military sniper

-Kyle was arguably one of the United States military's deadliest snipers in Iraq, with a large number of confirmed and unconfirmed kills.
-Kyle's shooter's statements (which are filled out by every sniper after a mission) were reported to higher command, who kept them in case any shootings were contested as outside the rules of engagement.
+Kyle proved to be an effective sniper in Iraq, with a large number of confirmed and unconfirmed kills.
+Kyle's shooter's statements (filled out by every sniper after a mission) were reported to higher command, who kept them in case any shootings were contested as outside the rules of engagement.
 The publisher HarperCollins states: "The Pentagon has officially confirmed more than 150 of Kyle's kills (the previous American record was 109), but it has declined to verify the total number for this book."
 In his autobiography, Kyle wrote:

 On July 8, 2016, the U.S. Navy corrected Kyle's DD Form 214 regarding some decorations listed on his original discharge document.
 The original discharge papers issued to him upon leaving the service tally with the account given in his autobiography: two Silver Stars and five Bronze Stars with valor.
 The Navy revised it to one Silver Star and four Bronze Stars with valor.
 The Navy said "Kyle would have played no role in the production of his personnel files other than signing the DD-214 upon his discharge" and "[a]fter thoroughly reviewing all available records, the Navy determined an error was made" and "issued a corrected copy of the DD-214".

 Weapons

-As a sniper, Kyle was often asked about his weapons.
-While in training, he used four different rifles in order to know which weapon was the most useful in the given situation.
+While in training, Kyle used four different rifles in order to know which weapon was the most useful in the given situation.
 In the field, he used the following: